Isuru-Nanayakkara/Reach/README.md

 Swift-Reachability
 ==================

 A simple class to check for internet connection availability in Swift.
+Works for both 3G and WiFi connections.

 ======================================================================================
 ### Usage